softcite/software-mentions/README.md

     engine: "wapiti"
 ```

-For Deep Learning architectures, indicate `delft` and indicate the installation path of the `DeLFT` library.
+For Deep Learning architectures, which provide significantly better accuracy, indicate `delft` and indicate the installation path of the `DeLFT` library.
 To install and take advantage of DeLFT, see the installation instructions [here](https://github.com/kermitt2/delft).

 The model to be used can be fully parametrised in the model block: